Scroll To See More Images

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 I can’t think of many colorists that I know that don’t recommend Olaplex for clients who color their hair.
 It’s pretty much the gold standard when it comes to preventing and repairing damage due to bleach and dye.
-During my journey, I applied a heaping layer of the stuff to my entire head and put a shower cap over top on the days when I was working from home, so that I could leave it on all day.
 My hair just loves this magic potion.
 While it’s not an instant-gratification type of treatment (and really, the majority aren’t) I saw results in about a month.
 Seriously, I really do believe in this product damage-reversing magical powers.